endless4s/endless/documentation/src/main/paradox/runtime.md

 @@@ note { .tip title="Custom behavior" }
 The built-in behavior is further customizable via a `customizeBehavior` function parameter that can be optionally passed into `deployEntity`.
 @@@

+@@@ warning { title="Compatibility" }
+Since Akka [does not allow mixed versions](https://doc.akka.io/docs/akka/current/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed) in a project, Akka dependencies of `endless-runtime-akka` are marked a `Provided`.
+This means that your application `libraryDependencies` needs to directly include Akka as well.
+@@@